ietf-wg-acme/acme/draft-ietf-acme-acme.md

 old key, signifying a request by the new key holder to take over the account from the old key holder.
-The signature by the old key covers this request and its signature, and indicates the old key holder's assent to the roll-over request.
+The signature by the old key covers this request and its signature, and indicates the old key holder's assent to the rollover request.

 To create this request object, the client first constructs a key-change object describing the account to be updated and its